 51 i.i.d. data (27), a recurrent network for time-series data, or a convolutional network for grid-like data (28).
 The computation

 52 of summary statistics is a crucial aspect in likelihood-free inference.
-Previous approaches mainly use hand-crafted summary
+Previous approaches typically used hand-crafted summary

 53 statistics tailored to the specific application.
-However, in many application, it is not straightforward to settle upon a set of
+However, in many applications, finding an optimal set of

-54 good summary statistics.
-The summary network completely eliminates the need to manually decide on and compute a fixed
+54 summary statistics is not obvious.
+The summary network eliminates the need to manually decide on and compute a fixed

-55 number of summary statistics and, thus, makes the method independent of the format or the size of the data.
+55 set of summary statistics and, thus, makes the method independent of the format or the size of the data.

 56 The invertible network is responsible for learning the posterior of the model parameters given the observed and summarized